How to Light Your Water Heater

 Electric water heaters do not have pilot lights to worry about, but if the appliance is not heating enough hot water, then it needs an adjustment to its thermostat.

-An electric water heater can have problems with other components that require a repair from an expert technician.
+An electric water heater can have problems with other components that require a repair, or even a replacement from an expert technician.